ssherwood/spring-boot-jpa/README.md

 That looks much better!

-# Step 7:  Add a Patient via POST
+# Add a Patient via POST

 We have a functional GET but now we need a way to add a Patient.
 Using REST semantics this should be expressed with a POST.
 To support this, add the following code to the PatientController: